-Anytime a GSM, HSPA or LTE wireless device is reported as lost or stolen to

-	a participating Canadian wireless service provider, that device’s unique

-	IMEI number will be added to a shared national blacklist (the “Blacklist”).

-	Any device appearing on the Blacklist will be blocked, and participating

-	Canadian wireless service providers will not allow it to be used on their

-	respective wireless networks.
+Anytime a GSM, HSPA or LTE wireless device is reported as lost or stolen to a participating Canadian wireless service provider, that device’s unique IMEI number is added to a shared national blacklist (the “Blacklist”).
+Any device appearing on the Blacklist is blocked, and participating Canadian wireless service providers do not allow it to be used on their respective wireless networks.

-	To determine if a device has been reported lost or stolen, which would

-	prevent it from working on Canadian wireless networks, enter the 15 digit

-	IMEI number in the window below and click enter.
+To determine if a device has been reported lost or stolen, which would prevent it from working on Canadian wireless networks, enter the 15 digit IMEI number in the window below and click enter.

 You can obtain the IMEI number by entering *#06# on most devices.
 Alternatively, the IMEI number should also be on a white label found underneath the battery of your device.

 This service is limited to 2 queries per day by Canadian consumers only.
 For commercial use of the IMEI verification service, please contact GSMA at: firstname.lastname@example.org.

 By entering an IMEI number and making use of this service, you acknowledge and agree to the following terms and conditions:

 - This service only identifies wireless devices reported lost or stolen to participating Canadian wireless service providers as of September 30, 2013.